baumgaro/Odoo-Talend-Component/README.md

-odoo-Talend-Component
+Odoo-Talend-Component
 ========================

 Input and Output Component for Talend Open Studio (Dataintegration)

-Recently we were looking for Talend odoo (formerly known as OpenERP) components but soon discovered that there aren't any.
+Recently we were looking for Talend Odoo (formerly known as OpenERP) components but soon discovered that there aren't any.

 As a result we developed two new community components: